angelospillos/node-api-client-sdk-payment-gateway/README.md

 ### Setup

 To use the library you need to first
-- Clone the respective Payment Gateway server from https://github.com/angelospillos/node-api-oauth-server-payment-gateway
+- Clone the Payment Gateway Server from https://github.com/angelospillos/node-api-oauth-server-payment-gateway
-- Start it using by simply running `npm install` and `npm start`.
+- Start using it by simply running `npm install` and `npm start`.
 - Then you can use this library to interact with it.

 ## Usage (examples.js)